Ahmed-964/alx-system_engineering-devops/00x0-shell_basics/README.md

-in this repo, we have all the codes for each task
+this readme file contains describtion about each script